What might the Instant Verification System find?

 Warning: technical jargon ahead

 PhotoMed’s Instant Verification System™ is like a video referee.
 It lets everybody re-examine and verify what happened and when.
 Someday, others may find out why and how.
+Could this be quantum biology in action?

 Treatment-resistant pain with no known bio-mechanical reason presents great challenges to conventional medicine that requires a target to shoot at.
 Could the definition of pain provide a target?
 Pain is “an unpleasant sensory and emotional experience…” according to the IASP (International Association for the Study of Pain).